Learn all the ins-and-outs of a health savings account and how it can benefit you.

 Okta contributes money to your HSA

-Okta boosts your HSA balance each year by contributing $780 if you choose employee-only medical coverage, or $1,518 if you enroll your family members.
+Okta boosts your HSA balance each year by contributing up to $780 if you choose employee-only medical coverage, or up to $1,518 if you enroll yourself and your family members.

 Okta’s contributions are tax-free on the federal level and most state levels (except in California and New Jersey).